Morgenshtern: Music career

-On 3rd November 2020 Morgenshtern as Russia's Most Successful Showman and Artist 2020 was interviewed by Yury Dud.
+On 3 November 2020, Morgenshtern, as Russia's Most Successful Showman and Artist 2020, was interviewed by Yury Dud.
 The interview lasted almost three hours.

-In July 2021 Spotify named Morgenshtern the most listened artist from Russia.
+In July 2021, Spotify named Morgenshtern the most listened-to artist from Russia.

 Shortly thereafter, Morgenshtern went abroad, and all of his previously scheduled concerts in Russia were canceled.
-On December 10, Morgenshtern released the single "Domoy" about his leaving Russia for the UAE.
+On 10 December, Morgenshtern released the single "Domoy" about his leaving Russia for the UAE.

 Business

-In 2020 Morgenshtern announced his plan to open a restaurant in center of Moscow.
-On 25 June 2020 Alisher Morgenshtern and Eduard Popov, better known as an autoblogger "Janis Grek" and one of the members of the YouTube channel "Team A", registered Private limited company "KAIF".
-On 26 October 2020 on the ground floor office building on Bolshaya Dmitrovka street opened the Kaif Provenance restaurant.
-On 26 September 2021 Morgenstern opened Kaif Burger on Nikolskaya Street in Moscow.
+In 2020, Morgenshtern announced his plan to open a restaurant in the center of Moscow.
+On 25 June 2020, Alisher Morgenshtern and Eduard Popov, better known as an autoblogger "Janis Grek" and one of the members of the YouTube channel "Team A", registered Private limited company "KAIF".
+In October 2020, Morgenstern opened a restaurant in an office building on Bolshaya Dmitrovka Street.
+In September 2021, he opened another restaurant on Nikolskaya Street.

-In March 2021, Morgenshtern was appointed as the “youth director” of Alfa-Bank.
-It is assumed that he will be able to attract at least 100 thousand new customers from among his fans.
+In March 2021, Morgenshtern was appointed "youth director" of Alfa-Bank.

+Political views

+Morgenshtern opposed the 2022 Russian invasion of Ukraine.
+His 2022 single 12 thematises this.
+In the chorus, Morgenshtern condemns Russian generals sending soldiers to the front lines of the war, singing "Big bosses will send [you] to the slaughterhouse, [and] bosses never give a fuck".
+In May 2022, he was declared a foreign agent in Russia.

+In June 2023, the government of Kyrgyzstan canceled his performance at the Alga Fest music festival in Bishkek.
+Kyrgyz authorities and politicians justified the decision by saying that Morgenshtern has a "bad influence" on young people, but the real reason may be that post-Soviet Kyrgyzstan is heavily dependent on Russia and under the influence of the Russian government.

+He supported the 2024 Bashkortostan protests and published a picture of the Bashkir national hero Salawat Yulayev on social networks.

+In 2024, Morgenshtern's concerts in the UAE were canceled and he was denied entry to Dubai after Russian authorities blacklisted him and labeled him a "foreign agent."